Iluxmas/test_task_230123/README.md

 **Tech stack:** React, JavaScript, API, Webpack

 **Application start:** After downloading this repo run command `npm i` to install dependencies.
 After that you need run server from the API repo mentioned above.
 After that API will be available on PORT 3000.
 Then start this app using `npm start`, that all.

-Or you can access deployed version [here](https://iluxmas.github.io/test_task_230123_/) (API server still need to be launched)
+Or you can access deployed version of this app [here](https://iluxmas.github.io/test_task_230123_/) (API server still need to be launched)

 **Features:**